scionassociation/scion-overview_I-D/draft-dekater-panrg-scion-overview.md

 The SCION control plane is responsible for discovering path segments and making them available to endpoints.

 **Note**: This section describes the SCION control plane on a very high level.
-For a detailed specification of the SCION control-plane PKI, see {{I-D.dekater-scion-controlplane}}.
+For a detailed specification of the SCION control plane, see {{I-D.dekater-scion-controlplane}}.

 ### Path Exploration